No products in the cart

 Sequence: H-Tyr-D-Ala-Asp-Ala-Ile-Phe-Thr-Gln-Ser-Tyr-Arg-Lys-Val-Leu-Ala-Gln-Leu-Ser-Ala-Arg-Lys-Leu-Leu-Gln-Asp-Ile-Leu-Ser-Arg-NH2

-Research in rodent models has observed that Modified GRF and other GHRH derivatives may improve the capacity of the heart to pump blood even after a heart attack.[2]
-The scientists reveal that “Various studies demonstrate that GHRH agonists promote repair of cardiac tissue, producing improvement of ejection fraction and reduction of infarct size in rats, reduction of infarct scar in swine, and attenuation of cardiac hypertrophy in mice, suggesting clinical applications.”
-This could be of immense potential in improving the quality of life and reducing death over the long term in patients diagnosed with cardiac failure.
-Modified GRF may be effective in treating pulmonary hypertension, cardiac failure, heart attack, and diverse congenital heart conditions, though research is ongoing.
+Research in rodent models has suggested that modified GRF and other GHRH derivatives may improve the capacity of the heart to pump blood, even following cardiac dysfunction.[3]
+More specifically, the researchers comment that “Various studies [suggest] that GHRH agonists promote repair of cardiac tissue, producing improvement of ejection fraction and reduction of infarct size in rats, reduction of infarct scar in swine, and attenuation of cardiac hypertrophy in mice.”

 References